Jake McCarthy Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 17th in MLB.
+- The Red Sox pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Red Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.82).
+- The Red Sox's 4.76 team ERA ranks 25th among all league pitching staffs.

-- Red Sox pitchers combine to allow the third-most home runs in baseball (72 total, 1.4 per game).
+- Red Sox pitchers combine to surrender the fourth-most home runs in baseball (72 total, 1.4 per game).

+- The Red Sox are sending Whitlock (1-2) out for his fourth start of the season.
+He is 1-2 with a 6.19 ERA and 11 strikeouts through 16 2/3 innings pitched.

+- In his last appearance on Saturday, April 22, the right-hander tossed four innings against the Milwaukee Brewers, allowing five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.